Dietrich-L/CPM-65_for_JUNIOR_COMPUTER_II/README.md

 - BDOS Basic disc operating system - this is the CPM-65 kernal.
 Size 2 kB
 - CCP Console command program - a simple console which only allows to invoke CPM-65 programs. <br>      No resident commands.
 Size 1 kB<br><br>In track 0, sector 0 resides a 256 bytes BOOT program, which loads CPM-65 to memory and starts the CCP. <br>The system can boot from any Drive A: to D:)<br><br>&nbsp;File &amp; Disc Format
 ----------------------
-Filenames are CP/M-style d:filename.ext with d &lt;Drive A-H&gt;
+Filenames are CP/M-style d:filename.ext with d &lt;Drive A-D&gt;
 Programs must have .COM as extension and are loaded to $2000 and started there.

 The directory structure is nearly CP/M-compatible.
 Disk images can be read with appropriate  tools <br>like CPMTOOLS, <a